-A mechanism is available to bypass blocks of content that are repeated on multiple Web pages, or in sets of documents or software programs.
+A mechanism is available to bypass blocks of content that are repeated on multiple Web pages.
 (Level A)

 People with disabilities often navigate content without the use of a mouse.
 This makes navigating the content more tedious when there is repeating information, such as links and search bars that are in the tab order.
 When repeated interactive content is organized into logical groups and a means is provided to navigate to the different blocks, navigation as a whole becomes more efficient.